Mintplex-Labs/anythingllm-docs/docs/features/security.md

 This will be the default admin account that you will use to control the instance.
 Once set, you will be logged out so you can log in with the new password.

-**Important**: Once in multi-user mode, you cannot revert back to single-user mode.